CrowdMAC: Masked Crowd Density Completion for Robust Crowd Density Forecasting: Experiments

 \subsection{Forecasting Accuracy Comparison}

 \textbf{Ground Truth Input.} We compare our model with crowd density forecasting and trajectory prediction models using the ground truth input evaluation protocol. \cref{tab:comparison-using-ground-truth-maps} summarizes the performance of the methods on trajectory prediction and crowd analysis datasets.
 As shown in \cref{tab:comparison-using-ground-truth-maps}, our approach outperforms previous state-of-the-art method PDFN-ST on all trajectory prediction datasets: SDD, ETH-UCY, inD, and JRDB datasets.
 For instance, on SDD, we reduce $AD_{JS}$ by $5.6\%$ (from $0.072$ to $0.068$), and reduce $FD_{JS}$ by $18\%$ (from $0.158$ to $0.129$) compared to PDFN-ST. Additionally, our CrowdMAC significantly outperforms the trajectory comparison models.
 CrowdMAC achieves a substantial gain on SDD, ETH-UCY, inD, and JRDB on $AD_{JS}$ metric compared to the Social-Transmotion.
-Unlike existing trajectory prediction methods, our approach does not assume complete input trajectories.
-Therefore, we also evaluate cases where the observed trajectories are incomplete due to occlusions or individuals entering the frame partway through the observation timesteps.
-Such cases can adversely affect the performance of the trajectory prediction results.
-This degrades the performance of trajectory prediction results.
+Trajectory prediction methods often assume fully observed agent trajectories, with models trained and evaluated on complete data.
+However, in the crowd density forecasting evaluation, not all pedestrians are consistently visible due to camera limitations or occlusions, which can reduce trajectory prediction accuracy.
+As a result, the accuracy gap between trajectory prediction and crowd density forecasting is more pronounced in datasets from surveillance cameras with narrow fields of view (\eg, ETH-UCY and VSCrowd) compared to those from drones with wider views (\eg, SDD and inD).

 As shown in \cref{tab:comparison-using-ground-truth-maps}, CrowdMAC also outperforms existing both crowd density forecasting method and trajectory prediction methods on all crowd analysis datasets: FDST, croHD, and VSCrowd datasets on $AD_{JS}$ and $FD_{JS}$ metric.
 The performance of the trajectory prediction model on crowd analysis datasets is significantly worse than on trajectory prediction datasets.
 This discrepancy arises because, unlike trajectory prediction datasets captured from a high and distant bird's-eye view, crowd analysis datasets often include scenes recorded from surveillance cameras that are relatively close to people.
 Consequently, many individuals appear partway through the observation frames.
-The trajectory prediction model, which assumes that the all pedestrians are present in all observation frames, fails to handle such cases effectively.
+The trajectory prediction model, which assumes that all pedestrians are present in all observation frames, fails to handle such cases effectively.

 \textbf{Upstream Perception Modules Input.} We validate the robustness of our method against errors in upstream perception modules using detection results as input, as shown in \cref{tab:comparison-using-detection-input}, and crowd density estimation results as input, as shown in \cref{tab:comparison-using-crowd-density-estimation-input}.
 Our CrowdMAC consistently outperforms both the crowd density forecasting models and the trajectory prediction models in both settings.
 For instance, CrowdMAC reduces $AD_{JS}$ by $54\%$ on VSCrowd compared to PDFN-ST with the detection input setting.
 CrowdMAC reduces $AD_{JS}$ by $7.5\%$ on ZARA2, by $2.9\%$ on VSCrowd, and by $17\%$ on FDST compared to PDFN-ST with the detection input setting.
 Our CrowdMAC also significantly outperforms trajectory prediction models.
 All these results confirm that the proposed model significantly improves robustness against real data, which is reasonable as the standard prediction system does not explicitly account for upstream perception errors.